 He also watched over the largest gathering of basketball talent on Feb.
 17, when Charlotte hosted the NBA All-Star Game.
 Novant Health is the official healthcare provider for the Hornets, and the title sponsor for the all-star weekend.

-Cook helps maintain the Hornets players' health as they grind through an 82-game regular season spanning seven months.
-He's a fixture at every Charlotte home game.
+Cook and fellow team physician Dr. Joe Garcia (also with Novant Health) help maintain the Hornets players' health as they grind through an 82-game regular season spanning seven months.
+Cook is a fixture at every Charlotte home game.

 "We work with the training staff to care for the athletes on a daily basis in their maintenance of care and prevention of injuries," Cook said.
 "We also treat the athletes when they are injured."